Filing a Nursing Home Complaint in California

 Step 1: The Department of Public Health is responsible for enforcing nursing home laws and regulations in California and therefore should be the first agency that you contact after ensuring that the abused senior is no longer in immediate danger.
 In order to find the DPH Licensing and Certification district office that is closest to you, visit California Advocates for Nursing Home Reform’s website.

 Step 2: After filing a complaint with DPH, the agency will assign an investigator to your case within two business days and will investigate the nursing home in question within 10 days.
 However, if the suspected elder abuse involves a threat of imminent danger, then DPH is required to investigate within 24 hours, it is advisable to contact the DPH investigator assigned to your case as soon as possible to see if you can help the investigation in any way.

 Step 3: If you are not satisfied with DPH’s findings, you have the right appeal via an informal conference as long as you request the conference in writing within five days of receiving DPH’s findings.
 Additionally, if you are still not satisfied after your informal conference, you have 15 days during which you may appeal further to the Deputy Director.

 Need Nursing Home Abuse Legal Advice?

 While filing an elder abuse claim with the Department of Public Health is an important step to take if you suspect that elder abuse has occurred, abusing a senior citizen is a crime and you may want to also take legal action against the abuser.
 The elder abuse lawyers at the Case Barnett Law Firm are well versed in California’s elder abuse laws and are committed to zealously protecting the rights of senior citizens.
-Call our Newport Beach office today at (949) 861-2990 to schedule a free consultation.
+Call our dedicated Costa Mesa personal injury attorney team today at (949) 861-2990 to schedule a free consultation.